AhmedaCheick/JavascriptRecap/Part-1/README.md

 "z" > "a" // is "z" greater than "a" true // output
 ```
-Strings are ordered alphabetically. "a" being the 'smallest' to "z" the 'largest'.
+Strings are ordered **alphabetically**. "a" being the 'smallest' to "z" the 'largest'.
 ```javascript
 "Z" > "a" // is capital "Z" greater than "a"? false // output